stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection2_circuit_boards.md

 Four board options:

-* Option #0 (recommended) - The surface mount board without trimming resistor.
+* Option #0 (recommended for surface mount) - The surface mount board without trimming resistor.
 Location: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps08

 * Option #1 - The board with a trimming resistor.
-This board is more expensive but gives greater control over note accuracy.
+This board is more expensive but may give better control over note accuracy.
+It is not recommended because it is expensive and because of potential to incorrectly adjust such that the current load exceeds the voltage regulator capability.
 File location: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps07/hps07_gerber

-* Option #2 - The board without a trimming resistor.
+* Option #2 (recommended if do not want surface mount components) - The board without a trimming resistor.
 File location: https://github.com/gzweigle/DIY-Grand-Digital-Piano/tree/main/hardware/releases/hps04/hps04_gerber

 * Option #3 - Any sensor board that meets the interface specification will work.